CaseyDevs/progression-programme/week-1/notes/Interface.md

 ## Key Differences (Interface vs Abstract Class)
 1. Supports multiple inheritance-like behaviour - Typically a class can have a single parent, but with interfaces, a class can have multiple parents.
+Interfaces can act as contracts, where certain criteria must be met in order for an implementation of an interface to be valid and useable.

 ## Creating an Interface
 `File -> New -> Interface`